biogeospatial/Biodiverse_publication_list/PublicationsList.md

 #### in press/recent ####

-  * Kaczmarek, Ł., Gołdyn, B., Mcinnes, S.J. and Michalczyk, Ł (in press) Diversity of limno-terrestrial tardigrades of the Americas in relation to the Great American Biotic Interchange hypothesis (GABI).
-[Zoological Journal of the Linnean Society](http://dx.doi.org/10.1111/zoj.12422).

   * Di Virgilio, G., Laffan, S.W., Nielsen, S.V. and Chapple, D.G. (in press) Does range-restricted evolutionary history predict extinction risk?
 A case study in lizards.
 [Journal of Biogeography, doi:10.1111/jbi.12875](http://dx.doi.org/10.1111/jbi.12875).

   * Tindall, M.L., Thomson, F.J., Laffan, S.W., and Moles, A.T. (in press) Is there a latitudinal gradient in the proportion of species with spinescence?
 [Journal of Plant Ecology](http://dx.doi.org/10.1093/jpe/rtw031).